Blobscan/blobscan/.changeset/slimy-fishes-roll.md

 "@blobscan/web": minor
 ---

-Added button to toggle between relative time and date-time format
+Allowed to toggle the timestamp column between relative time and date-time format in blobs, blocks and txs pages.